CLAT FAQs 2026 - Common Law Admission Test Frequently asked questions

 Answer - There are 24 national law universities that give admission only on the basis of CLAT scores.
 Apart from NLUs, more than 60 law schools also accept CLAT scores for admission purposes.
 You can use the CLAT score for admissions to the participating colleges.
 From last year, RPNLU Prayagraj became the newest NLU to start accpeting CLAT scores.
 However, RPNLU is not part of the centralised counselling for CLAT.
 It will conduct its admission process separately.

-Answer - Through CLAT scores, the national law universities will offer over 3243 seats in UG law programmes and around 1373 seats in LLM programmes.
+Answer - Through CLAT scores, the national law universities will offer around 4000+ seats in UG law programmes and around 1500+ seats in LLM programmes.
 One can also check the best law colleges accepting CLAT to decide which college to apply to.

 You may also check -

-Ans - As per the CLAT eligibility criteria, any candidate who has passed Class 12th with a minimum 45% marks may apply for CLAT 2025.
+Ans - As per the CLAT eligibility criteria, any candidate who has passed Class 12th with a minimum 45% marks may apply for CLAT 2026.
 Candidates from SC/ST category need 40% marks.
 To appear in CLAT PG, the candidate is required to have completed LLB graduation with a minimum 50% marks.
 SC/ST candidates must have 45% marks.
+Candidates who will appear for their class 12 exams in 2025 can also apply for CLAT UG.
+Candidates who will appear for their final year graduation exams in 2025 can also apply for CLAT PG 2026.

 Ans - Yes, the NRI candidates are also eligible for appearing in CLAT.
 They may select their category as NRI for taking benefits of the NRI category.